 Things to Do in Stunning White Sands New Mexico

 Hey Jetsetters and Texans!
 I am excited to add another post to my Mini Vacation Travel series!
 If you have not already read my Marfa, Texas post, my husband and I did a 3-Day weekend trip to Marfa and New Mexico.
 We like to do mini vacations whenever we go in addition to big international trips.
 Sometimes small trips is all that is needed to feel relaxed and experience something extraordinary.
 This post is describing our experience to White Sands National Monument in New Mexico!
 We loved White Sands and it’s a must see/do experience!
-I will discuss how to get here, what you need know, what you need to bring and things to do white visiting White Sands, National Monument in NM!
+I will discuss how to get here, what you need know, what you need to bring and things to do white visiting White Sands, New Mexico!

 The closest airport to get to White Sands is El Paso International airport.
 You can drive from Dallas, but it would be a very long drive.
 So we decided to get a flight to El Paso so we can do both Marfa & White Sands in the same trip.
 I find all my flights on Skyscanner just download the app here or bookmark Skyscanner’s link here and set up flight alerts!
 The drive from El Paso was about 1 hour and 40mins.
 There was never traffic going there, but watch out for state troopers and US Border Patrol.
 I have my White Sands travel tips at the end of this post.
 The last major city that you will pass through before getting to the White Sands is Las Cruces.
 I suggest that you make your food & gas stops here.
 After that, it is really rural and less food options.
 You can eat at White Sands, but there are no nearby restaurants for miles.
 The shop does sell some things, but it is best to pack a lunch and bring it with you especially water.
 It is a desert and people get dehydrated all the time while visiting.
 So be smart and pack accordingly!